Levi-Armstrong/VTK/Documentation/Doxygen/ArrayDispatch-VTK-7-1.md

 Starting with VTK 7.1, the Array-Of-Structs (AOS) memory layout is no longer the only `vtkDataArray` implementation provided by the library.
-The Struct-Of-Arrays (SOA) memory layout is now available through the `vtkSOADataArrayTemplate` class.
+The Struct-Of-Arrays (SOA) memory layout is now available throught the `vtkSOADataArrayTemplate` class.
 The SOA layout assumes that the components of an array are stored separately, as in: